spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

 ---
-sidebar_label: "Manage Windows Workloads"
+sidebar_label: "Deploy Windows Workloads"
-title: "Manage Microsoft Windows Workloads on an Azure AKS Cluster"
+title: "Deploy Microsoft Windows Workloads on an Azure AKS Cluster"
+description:
-description: "How to create and manage Windows Node Pools and deploy a Windows based application"
+  "How to create and manage Windows Node Pools and deploy a Windows-based application on an Azure AKS Cluster."
 hide_table_of_contents: false
 tags: ["public cloud", "azure"]
 sidebar_position: 35
 ---

 Palette supports the deployment of Microsoft Windows applications on Azure AKS clusters.
-Windows applications require a Windows-based node pool to operate.
-This section guides you on how to create a Windows node pool within an existing AKS cluster and configure your Windows application to be deployed to that Windows node pool.
+For the Windows applications to operate, a Windows-based node pool is required.
+This section guides you on creating a Windows node pool within an existing AKS cluster and configuring your Windows application to be deployed to that node pool.

 ## Prerequisites